 The bottom line

 Is a dictation app worth it?
-Run the two sums yourself. $99 once against $180 every year.
+Run the two sums yourself. $99 a year against $180 a year.
 Roughly three-times-faster speech against typing, at whatever your hour is worth.

 If you prompt AI tools all day, both sums land in the same place fast.
-And the loop no subscription app runs, "type", "send", "open the next app" with zero key touches, is the part the spreadsheet undercounts.
+And the loop no other dictation app runs, "type", "send", "open the next app" with zero key touches, is the part the spreadsheet undercounts.

 The 7-day refund makes the whole experiment reversible.
 The only unrecoverable cost of finding out is a week.